mintty/mintty/wiki/Tips.md

 among the Assets, download the WindowsTerminalPreview zip file of your architecture, extract its `OpenConsole.exe`, rename it to `conhost.exe` and replace the conhost program in your Windows System32 folder with it.
+Make a backup copy of conhost.exe first, just in case.
 (Do **not** copy conhost.exe from Windows 11 into Windows 10.)

 ### Line end copy/paste from WSL and other console-based programs ###